 7) Will LASIK interfere with my lifestyle?

-LASIK will only interfere with your lifestyle for the first one or two weeks following surgery.
+LASIK will only interfere with your lifestyle for the first week or two following surgery.
 It is important that your eyes are fully healed before resuming contact sports.
 Swimming, hot tubs and saunas should also be avoided for the first two weeks.
 Dr. Feinerman will discuss with you what you can and cannot do following surgery.

 8) How long will the correction last?